How Much Do Vet Assistants Make? Average Vet Assistant Salary in 2025

 - Organizational tasks: Managing appointments, stocking supplies, and keeping records up to date.

-These dedicated individuals are the backbone of any veterinary practice, helping veterinarians focus on medical care.
+These dedicated individuals are the backbone of any veterinary practice, helping veterinarians optimize their approach to animal healthcare.
 Learn more about the requirements and responsibilities of a vet assistant.

 Factors Affecting Vet Assistant Salaries